Revised 15 June 2014

 coriacea, Blume C- 3/4", light green to yellow, fuzzy flowers; 40-50 in umbel; leaves large, leathery, thin, leaves on a robust vine.
 This is one of the finest hoyas with its large heads of flowers!
 I collected this clone at Lake Toba, Sumatra.
 Malaysia, Indonesia and Philippines

 -- Estrella Waterfall D- 1" - As above but with a bit larger, 2 colored and darker yellow coloration flower.
 Easy grower.
-Estrella Waterfall, Palawan
+Estrella Waterfall, on Palawan

 coronaria, Blume D- 1-1/4" to 2", pale cream to white, to pink (in bright light) flowers; 3-7 in umbel; leaves large, fuzzy, on a robust vine.
 Add oyster shell or lime to mix for this is a terrestrial species.
 An Eriostemma Malaysia